harmon25/node_ssr/README.md

 # NodeSsr

-Elixir Application for managing nodejs worker processes, whose responsibility is server side rendering.
+Elixir Application for managing nodejs http server cluster, and communicating to it from elixir.
 Since this is an application - it can be used easily at compile time by simply calling `Application.ensure_all_started(:node_ssr)` before any calls to `NodeSsr.render/2`.

-Since we are using `erlexec` to launch the nodejs process, Windows it not currently supported.
-Am open to changing the external process launching for better Windows compatibility.

 NodeSsr was designed to be used at compile time - but could be used to provide SSR at runtime for a Phoenix application.

-IPC between Nodejs and Elixir is done through a basic node [http server](https://nodejs.org/api/http.html#http_class_http_server) running in each nodejs worker process.
-The design is intentional to avoid the complications of using stdout
+IPC between Nodejs and Elixir is done through a simple nodejs http api running in a [nodejs cluster](https://nodejs.org/api/cluster.html#cluster_cluster).

-Used by [ReactSurface](https://github.com/harmon25/react_surface) to provide the SSR macro.

-Could be leveraged to provide SSR for other frameworks like Vue, Svelte etc based on how ReactSurface is implemented.

 ## Usage Instructions

+1. Install node dependencies alongside your assets
-Install node deps, create an SSR script(see example) in your assets directory, setup necessary config.exs values and run `NodeSsr.render/2`
+2. Create an SSR script(see example) in your assets directory
+3. Setup necessary config.exs values
+4. Run `NodeSsr.render/2`

 ## Node dependencies

-Requires babel (default phoenix setup is fine), and @babel/register as dev dependencies (if used at runtime might need to be actual deps)
+Requires babel (default phoenix setup is fine), and @babel/register as `devDependencies` (if used at runtime might need to be actual `dependencies`)
 ```sh
 npm i @babel/core @babel/register --save-dev
 ```